Kenshiro-28/MAGI/README.md

 ASSISTANT:
 ```

 After cloning the repository, save the .bin file in the root folder.

-This one is working fine:
+This model works fine on an average computer with 16 GB of RAM:

 https://huggingface.co/CRD716/ggml-vicuna-1.1-quantized/resolve/main/ggml-vicuna-7b-1.1-q5_1.bin